Monday, December 23, 2024

 By a strange (or not) coincidence, the Verkhovna Rada voted for the resignation of all three people’s deputies two days before the opening of public access to the declarations.
 But, according to parliamentary analyst of the HONEST Movement Alexander Salizhenko, the factor of resumption of declaration and publicity of the register does not play such a cardinal role.
 Although, in general, for some people’s deputies the mandate has lost its value.

-According to Denis Podvyachev, not only ordinary representatives of certain segments of the population, but also those who, it would seem, should have demonstrated an example of sustainability, can feel “tired of war.”
+According to Denis Podvyachev, not only ordinary representatives of certain segments of the population, but also those who, it would seem, should have demonstrated an example of resilience, can feel “tired of war.”

 The psychological factor is no less important.